 Ice caps are basically miniature ice sheets.
 They cover less than 50,000 square kilometers or 19,305 square miles.
 They mainly form in sub-polar and polar regions that have high elevation and are quite flat.

 They are quite similar to before talked about Ice caps but the difference lies in the way they flow.

 The flow of Ice fields is influenced by underlying topography.
 They are also usually smaller than ice caps.
-Langjökull, the second largest glacier in Iceland is for an example a Ice field.
+Langjökull, the second largest glacier in Iceland is for an example an Ice field.

-Ice streams are enormous masses of flowing ice that are often quite sensitive to changes.
+Ice streams are enormous masses of flowing ice that is often quite sensitive to changes.
 This can be for example loss of ice shelves at their terminus or a changing amount of water that flows beneath them.
-Ice stream are very large and set within an ice sheet.
+Ice streams are very large and set within an ice sheet.
 They are for that reason surrounded ice that is flowing very slowly.

 What about glaciers and climate change?

 Glaciers are hugely impacted by climate changes, these magnificent crystalline forms are losing volume at a rate which is gaining acceleration.
 Since the first half of the 19th century more than two-thirds of the ice cover in the Pyrenees has melted, much of it after 1980.

 Satellite imagery shows that the Helheim Glacier in Greenland did not alter between 1950 and the year 2000.
 However, by 2005 this glacier was retreating an astonishing 110 feet per day.
 Some glaciers have been declassified as such because they ceased to satisfy the defining criteria.
 Climate change scientists are predicting the disappearance of many more glaciers over the next twenty years.